BACK

 Population Changes and Demographics

 Population trends, employment, and migration each affect the housing market.
-In Oregon, the unemployment rate is currently 4.20%, slightly higher than the national unemployment rate.
+In Oregon, the unemployment rate is currently 5.20%, notably higher than the national unemployment rate.
 Additionally, the state approximately breaks even when it comes to in-migration and out-migration due to push and pull factors like prices and opportunity.
 Homeowners and investors should continue to monitor Oregon’s population changes and demographics for future insights about how these factors affect the housing market.

 Oregon Housing Market Forecast